Research Project / Biochar Stability

 Biochar can contribute to negative greenhouse gas emissions in the form of long-term carbon storage.
 It is important for the development of the biochar market to strengthen the knowledge around biochar stability in soils over long times and to develop ways of accounting for biochar stability.

 This 4-year research project, named Biochar Stability: supporting transparent & reliable carbon removal, is funded by the Swedish Energy Agency.
+It started in March 2022 and is finishing in December 2025.

 Background

-Research objectives
+Research objectives (as stated in 2022)

 • Knowledge on biochar stability in Swedish agricultural soils